Skip to content

 auto& y = __anonymous.second;

-This means the bound variables themselves are always references — they refer to the members of that hidden anonymous object.
-You cannot take the address of the "bound variable itself"; you can only take the address of the sub-object it references.
+So the bound variables are always references—they refer to members of the hidden anonymous object.
+You can't take the address of "the bound variable itself"; you can only take the address of the sub-object it refers to.

-⚠️ Warning: auto& requires the right-hand side to be an lvalue.
-If the right-hand side is a temporary object (such as the return value of a function), auto& will fail to compile, because a non-const reference cannot bind to an rvalue.
-In this case, you should use auto&& or simply use auto to copy by value.
+⚠️ Note: auto& requires the right-hand side to be an lvalue.
+If the right-hand side is a temporary (like the return value of std::make_pair(1, 2)), auto& fails to compile—a non-const reference can't bind to an rvalue.
+Use const auto& or plain auto to copy instead.

 cpp